claude-code-commands/commands/README.md

-s# Claude CMD Commands Repository
+# Claude CMD Commands Repository

 This repository contains a collection of Claude Code slash commands that can be installed and used with the `claude-cmd` package manager.